 Longer-Term Health Effects

 The most common long-term health effects of sewage exposure include respiratory problems, skin diseases, and gastrointestinal disorders.
 Exposure to sewage-contaminated water can lead to chronic respiratory diseases like asthma, bronchitis, and chronic obstructive pulmonary disease (COPD).
-Furthermore, it can also cause skin irritations and infections like eczema, dermatitis, and bacterial infections.
-Long-term exposure to contaminated water can also impair your digestive system, leading to chronic diarrhea, gastroenteritis, and other gastrointestinal disorders.

 Factors Influencing the Onset of Illnesses